Andrew P. Sage Scholarship Fund

 "Few people have had such extraordinary impact as Andy has had.
 He was a pioneer and leader in systems engineering, the founder of our school, a prolific author, and a dedicated educator," said Department Chair of Systems Engineering and Operations Research, Ariela Sofer.
 "He successfully crammed several lifetimes of achievements in the course of his career, and he did it with collegiality, generosity, and grace.
 His broad contributions continue to live within us and will guide generations of systems engineers in years to come."

-Dr. Sage received his BSEE degree from the Citadel, the SMEE degree from MIT and the Ph.D. from Purdue University.
+Dr. Sage received his BSEE degree from the Citadel, his SMEE degree from MIT, and his Ph.D. from Purdue University.
 He received honorary Doctor of Engineering degrees from the University of Waterloo in 1987 and from Dalhousie University in 1997.
-As founding Dean of the School of Information Technology at George Mason University he launched a vision of an engineering school that would be multidisciplinary, and established the first PhD degree in Information Technology in the nation.
+As founding Dean of the School of Information Technology at George Mason University he launched a vision of an engineering school that would be multidisciplinary and established the first PhD degree in Information Technology in the nation.
 In May 1996, he was elected Founding Dean Emeritus of the Volgenau School of Engineering and also was appointed a University Professor.
 Prior to his service at Mason, Dr. Sage had been a faculty member at several universities including holding a named professorship and being the first chair of the Systems Engineering Department at the University of Virginia.

 He was an elected Fellow of the Institute of Electrical and Electronics Engineers, the American Association for the Advancement of Science, and the International Council on Systems Engineering.
-He wrote or edited over 20 books and was editor of the John Wiley textbook series on Systems Engineering and Management.
-He played the instrumental role in establishing the INCOSE Journal of Systems Engineering in 1997 and served as the journal's editor-in-chief until 2013.
+He wrote or edited over 20 books and was the editor of the John Wiley textbook series on Systems Engineering and Management.
+He played an instrumental role in establishing the INCOSE Journal of Systems Engineering in 1997 and served as the journal's editor-in-chief until 2013.
 He was also co-editor of Information, Knowledge, and Systems Management.
-He edited the IEEE Transactions on Systems, Man, and Cybernetics from January 1972 through December 1998, and also served a two-year-period as President of the IEEE SMC Society.
+He edited the IEEE Transactions on Systems, Man, and Cybernetics from January 1972 through December 1998, and also served a two-year period as President of the IEEE SMC Society.